 Many aspects of the energy sector are regulated by specialized tribunals created for that purpose.
-We have worked for governments, regulators, applicants and intervenors in these specialized forums and are intimately familiar with the staff and perceptions of provincial and federal regulators including the National Energy Board, British Columbia Utilities Commission, the British Columbia Oil and Gas Commission, the Alberta Energy Resources Conservation Board, the Alberta Utilities Commission and various boards established under the northern land claims agreements including MacKenzie Valley Resource Management Act.
+We have worked for governments, regulators, applicants and intervenors in these specialized forums and are intimately familiar with the staff and perceptions of provincial and federal regulators including the National Energy Board, British Columbia Utilities Commission, the British Columbia Oil and Gas Commission, the Alberta Energy Regulator, the Alberta Utilities Commission and various boards established under the northern land claims agreements including MacKenzie Valley Resource Management Act.
 We have represented clients in many of the most significant energy regulatory hearings and related Court proceedings that have arisen in western and northern Canada in recent years.

 Our long involvement with electric utilities and hydroelectric energy power producers has required us to understand all aspects of the industry from the acquisition of generator rights, through transmission to the end use in western Canada and the United States.
 We have been at the heart of the restructuring of B.C.’s electric industry and played a prominent role in the most significant developments in that area over the past 20 years.
 We have worked extensively in Alberta’s energy market structures as well as jurisdictions that employ the FERC model of regulation.
 We have an intimate understanding of the issues for Canadian companies wishing to participate in or transact with US markets.